 Don’t Keep Your Hands in Your Pockets

 It is considered disrespectful in Japan when you keep your hands in your pocket while having a conversation.
-Be aware of this body gesture while talking to locals it can be perceived as if you’re not interested.
+Be aware of this body gesture while talking to locals it can be misunderstood as if you’re not interested.
 You should be attentive if you’re having a conversation with the locals.

 Don’ts of Gift-giving